List of The Flash characters: Meena Dhawan / Fast Track

 Meena Dhawan (portrayed by Kausar Mohammed; season 8) is the CEO of Fast Track Labs.
-She became a speedster by using the Biometric Lightning Oscillation Chamber (BLOC), which she invented alongside a time-displaced amnesiac Eobard Thawne, with whom she was romantically involved.
-She was recruited by Barry, who gives her the moniker "Fast Track" and mentors her.
+She became a speedster by using the Biometric Lightning Oscillation Chamber (BLOC), which she invented alongside the amnesiac time remnant of Eobard Thawne, with whom she was romantically involved.
+Barry gives her the moniker "Fast Track" and mentors her.
 She briefly becomes corrupted by the Negative Speed Force and is distraught when the Negative Forces kill her lover by resurrecting the original Thawne in his body.
 After his defeat, the BLOC is depowered and Meena loses her speed.
-She is last seen preparing to depart; Iris gave her Eobard's yellow tie, noting that though she didn't meet this version, he was a "special person", to which Meena agreed and departed, but not before telling Barry and Iris that she will help Team Flash if necessary.
-In Season 9, Meena is mentioned as she appears in the flashback in "The Mask of the Red Death, Part 1".
+She is last seen preparing to depart; Iris gave her Eobard's yellow tie, noting that though she didn't meet this version, he was a "special person", to which Meena agreed.